-- 100. 2.
-Upon written approval by the Appointing Officer, a represented employee shall be paid a 5% adjustment as long as it does not exceed the maximum range of the class to which temp is ordinarily assigned.
-If the assignment continues for ninety (90) days or more, the assigned employee shall be compensated at the same rate of pay of the most recent incumbent in the position.
-The adjustment shall be retroactive to first day of the assignment.
-Premiums based on percent of salary shall be paid at a rate which includes out of class pay. - 101.
-3. Requests for job code review shall not be governed by this provision. - 4.
-Where the above requirements are satisfied, including written notice of the assignment, but an employee does not receive a premium, the employee must file a grievance within thirty (30) calendar days after the first payday when the employee could have been paid the premium. - 103.
+- 148. 3.
+Requests for job code review shall not be governed by this provision. - 149.
+4. Where the above requirements are satisfied, including written notice of the assignment, but an employee does not receive a premium, the employee must file a grievance within thirty (30) calendar days after the first payday when the employee could have been paid the premium. - 150.
 5. Acting Assignment Exception: